 (2) Other CT scan findings include parenchymal nodules, septal lines, patches of ground-glass attenuation, bronchial wall thickening, and thickening of the interlobular septa.
 Nodules are often seen clustered together around the bronchi or in the subpleural region.
 Subpleural clusters of nodules sometimes form pseudo plaques.
 In advanced CBD, large subpleural cysts are sometimes found.

 c.
 Radiographic Patterns.
-The following list represents radiographic (X-ray/CT) patterns characteristic of CBD:
+The following list represents radiographic (X-ray/CT) patterns that a physician may reference as characteristic of CBD:

 Chest X-ray CT/*HRCT

 - Reticulonodular (different distributions)